Best hydration packs for mountain biking 2024 – comfortable ways to carry water and essential kit

 Heavy, even when empty

-Cut slightly shorter than the men’s version (check out Bike Perfect's in-depth review of the Deuter Attack 20), the Attack 18 SL is based around a women's fit and features the brand’s Shield system, which is a CE-certified back protector made from viscoelastic foam.
-The back protector comes in a range of sizes to suit riders from 145cm to 205cm tall.
+Designed specifically for female riders the Deuter Attack 18 is shorter than the men’s version (check out Bike Perfect's in-depth review of the Deuter Attack 20), but has all the same features including the brand’s Shield system, which is a CE-certified back protector made from viscoelastic foam.
+The back protector comes in a range of sizes to suit most riders.

-The bag has room for a 3-liter bladder (though you'll have to bring your own) and features pockets galore – including a special pocket at the top to store your mountain bike goggles plenty of mesh and divided elastic pouches for keeping your snacks arranged and a hidden phone pocket near the right kidney.
+The bag has room for a 3-liter bladder (though you'll have to bring your own) and features pockets galore – including a special pocket for storing the best mountain bike sunglasses.
+There are plenty of mesh and divided elastic pouches for keeping snacks arranged and a hidden phone pocket too.

-There's a stowable mesh-helmet carrier, and compression straps on the side are ideal for schlepping armor up long, fire road climbs.
+There's a stowable mesh-helmet carrier, and compression straps on the side are ideal for the storage of body armor when not on an uplift day and slogging up long, fire road climbs.

 If the trail gets very steep and you need to carry your bike, the upper part of the bag has a non-slip material to help stabilize the bike when carrying it on your shoulders.